 All nodes have a Properties page where you can select the content (i.e. form, segment, email, etc.), preview and even edit it.
 Open this by double-clicking on the node.
 Workspace nodes can be deleted and connected by clicking the corresponding buttons on the Workspace Actions bar.

-For a full list of all nodes and a description of how to use them, see Workspace nodes explained.
+For a full list of all nodes and a description of how to use them, see Transactional entry points, Batch entry points, Recurring entry points, Action nodes and Channel nodes.

 An email will only be available for selection if it is in the In design state and is not currently in use by another program.
 Once the program is saved the email is assigned, which changes the text under the email icon from description (unsaved) to email name (saved).
 Once the program is active you cannot edit the content of an email, nor delete a segment, form or email that is used by the active program.